amelia-hov/travel_dataproject/data_introduction/README.md

 23/07 - Made more tables using data of other states by copying and pasting the functions and changing what needed to be changed.

 04/08 - Realised that my data was only the amount of DEPARTURES.
 I decided to incorporate the use of the amount of ARRIVALS so that I can compare the data and find the problems that might've caused the data to increase or decrease.
+Today I successfully made a map of Aus.